Whether you’re just starting a freelance business or running a growing agency or B2B brand, you need to generate quality leads.

 - Get the length right: According to HubSpot data, the ideal blog post length is 2,100-2,400 words.
 That’s pretty long!
 Don’t just pad out your blogs with unnecessary words; keep them concise, but tackle weighty topics that justify the word count.

 - Win backlinks: Provided your content is of sufficiently high quality, it should be possible to capture high-quality backlinks.
 Of SEOs, 40.7% say content marketing provides the strongest passive link building results In turn, that will help your blog rank better, while also generating referral traffic.

-- Optimize for image search: Add visual elements to your blog post, editing the alt-text to incorporate searchable terms.
+- Optimize for image search: Add visual elements to your blog post through the WordPress visual editor, editing the alt-text to incorporate searchable terms.